 According to the article, Tahoe Resources’ Social Licence in Guatemala Non-Existent, as Uncertainty Plagues Escobal Permits:

 We will have to wait and see what production figures the Silver Insitute will release in their 2017 Silver Interim Report when it’s published in the next few weeks.
-Regardless, the world’s economies are being propped up by a massive amount of debt, derivatives and money printing.
+Regardless, the world’s economies are being propped up by a massive amount of debt, derivatives, and money printing.
 When the markets finally crack, global silver production will fall considerably as for demand for base metals will drop like a rock.
-We must remember, 58% of world silver production is a by-product of copper, lead and zinc production.
-So, when base metal demand falls, so will base metal production.
+We must remember, 58% of world silver production is a by-product of copper, lead, and zinc production.
+When base metal demand falls, so will base metal production.

 Thus, as the market and economy continue to disintegrate, global silver supply will fall right at the very same time investment demand surges.

 About the Author: